JoshTag/yvonne-choi-portfolio-site/src/content/index.md

       ministry to another level.
     author: Katherine Ward
     position: Choir Member, Glen Abbey United Church
+about: >-
-about: An accomplished solo and collaborative pianist, Yvonne Choi has had tremendous success working with both singers and instrumentalists in the Greater Toronto Area and Kitchener/Waterloo.
+  An accomplished solo and collaborative pianist, Yvonne Choi has had tremendous success working with both singers and instrumentalists in the Greater Toronto Area and Kitchener/Waterloo.
 Building on her Bachelor of Music from Wilfrid Laurier under the guidance of Leslie De'Ath, Yvonne has completed her Masters in Collaborative Piano Performance under Lydia Wong from University of Toronto.

+  Yvonne is currently one of the resident pianists with renowned choirs such as A Few Good Men (Oakville Children’s Choir), and Resonance (Mississauga Festival Choir).
+She is also the Music Director at Glen Abbey United Church, and is also serving as the faculty pianist at the National Music Camp of Canada.
+During her university days, Yvonne was frequently invited to perform with the Kitchener-Waterloo Symphony Orchestra, Wilfrid Laurier Symphony Orchestra, and Cambridge Symphony Orchestra.
+Now, she regularly shares the stage with the Toronto Symphony Orchestra, Mississauga Symphony Orchestra, and Toronto Children’s Chorus among many other notable ensembles in the GTA.
+Yvonne also maintains an active teaching studio, with students achieving awards of distinction, and she is a sought-after musical coach for all instruments.
 ---